 The most common type of shield used by the infantry troops in the early medieval period was the round shield.
 The tradition of using a round shield, and the design of the shield, was borrowed by medieval Europeans from the Roman Empire.
-Notable types of shields used by the footsoldiers in the medieval period included round shields, heater shields and specialised shields such as pavise.
+Notable types of shields used by the footsoldiers in the medieval period included round shields, heater shields, and specialized shields such as the pavise.

 The round shield remained a popular type of shield in early medieval European armies.
 Such shields were used by the footsoldiers since they were inexpensive to produce and were sufficiently effective on the battlefield.

 Carolingian footsoldiers, Anglo-Saxon footsoldiers as well as troops in other early medieval armies made use of the round shield.
 Round shields were typically produced from non-splitting wood, often with multiple layers of wood to make them strong enough.

 Metal bands were used on the rim of such shields to make them withstand strong blows from an opponent’s weapon while leather was also used as an additional layer on the shield.
 Since they were inexpensive, footsoldiers would often use more than one round shield during a campaigning season.

 Footsoldiers using round shields in the early medieval period frequently drew up into shield wall formation during the battle.
 Such a formation involved soldiers standing shoulder to shoulder with their shields overlapping and forming a wall with no gaps.